makrai/notes/dowty82-gramm-rel-in-montague.md

 ## 5.6.
 Category-Changing Rules as Either Lexical or Syntactic 22

 * Dowty (1975, 1978) proposed a theory of lexical rules for a Montague Grammar
-  * Dative Shift, Raising and other such alleged "lexically governed" transform- ations are lexical rules
+  * Dative Shift, Raising and other such alleged "lexically governed" transformations are lexical rules
 * lexical rules are in general exactly the same as that of true syntactic rules,
   * difference being in the status of the outputs of the rule in the grammar:
     * syntactic rules, the outputs are all grammatically derived expressions